 The IJB assumed formal responsibility for these functions in April 2016 including the budgets for the delivery of these functions.
 The strategic plan of each IJB must be reviewed and approved by the IJB every 3 years.
 Midlothian IJB has approved its second Strategic Plan which covers April 2019 to March 2022.
-A link to the Strategic Plan is included on page 12.
+A link to the Strategic Plan is below.